vikramlearning/blazorbootstrap/docs/docs/components/alerts.md

 # Alerts

-Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
+Provide contextual feedback messages for typical user actions with the handful of available and flexible BlazorBootstrap alert messages.

 ## Parameters